Skip to content

 Assertion Coverage

-Assertion coverage verifies that all assertions in the code are reached and tested.
-This ensures that all validation checks are exercised.
+Assertion coverage verifies that all assertions in the code are reached.
+This ensures every validation check is exercised by some input.

 Example: